ajhenley/gitbook/createbook_app.md

 Next: Add some code to display the title and author of the book to the console.

-What happens if you try to retrieve an SKU to one that doesn't exist?
+What happens if you try to retrieve a SKU that doesn't exist?

 {%ace edit=true, lang='java'%}
 public class BookApplication {